 For starters, The King’s Head is a pretty iconic British Pub where live music, pints, and some well executed curries are always on the menu while newbie Albert Street Cocktail Company has arguably the best drinks in town, where booze is mixed by bartenders who truly take pride in their craft.

-Of course, there are also clubs galore including new guy 441 Main – which caters to a “graduated from university” kind of crowd with a mixology-focused bar (it also has food); Whisky Dix, which has a large outdoor area replete with a disco ball; and Union Sound Hall – a really hip, DJ-owned club, where you can catch live bands, hip hop acts, and some of the best spinners (should that be laptop button pressers?) around.
+Of course, there are also clubs galore including 441 Main – which caters to a “graduated from university” kind of crowd with a mixology-focused bar (it also has food); The Palomino Club which features great tunes and bands playing all the best music from the past and present and District Stop.

 Top Things to See and Do